 AS AN ARTIST, WRITER, LETTERPRESS PRINTER, DESIGNER AND ILLUSTRATOR, Gaylord Schanilec has set the standard for contemporary artist’s books over the last 30 years.
-Read more about G.S.
+UPCOMING EXHIBITS AND NEWS

 (used with permission from Groveland Gallery)